wp-plugins/prosite-level-new-blog-template/readme.txt

 e.g.

-1. Upload the prosite-merge-new-blog-template folder to the `/wp-content/plugins/` directory
+1. Upload the prosite-level-new-blog-template folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

-= Do I need the New Blog Templates and Pro Sites to make the Prosite Merge New Blog Template working =
+= Do I need the New Blog Templates and Pro Sites to make the Prosite Level New Blog Template working =

 Yes.

 = How to map a template and a level? =

-In the dashboard of the main site go to the Prosite Merge New Blog Template menu.
+In the dashboard of the main site go to the Prosite Level New Blog Template menu.
 The first column displays the level id from Pro Sites.
 The second column displays the level name from Pro Sites.
 The third column displays the template id from New Blog Templates.